matthew-mizielinski/BroadclystCodeClub/neopixel_and_sensors/README.md

 [javascript code](neopixel_radio.js)

-## Radio activity
+## Another radio activity

-With one microbit connected to the ZIP Halo (24 neopixel ring) and loaded with [This code](https://makecode.microbit.org/_h5R0XMYfWeXx) adjust the code from the first activity to send a radio message containing the colour and the roll [green example](https://makecode.microbit.org/_KWwaLt9TXCkX).
+With one microbit connected to the ZIP Halo (24 neopixel ring) and loaded with [this code](https://makecode.microbit.org/_h5R0XMYfWeXx) adjust the code from the first activity to send a radio message containing the "colour" and the value of the "roll" variable each cycle of the forever loop ([green example](https://makecode.microbit.org/_KWwaLt9TXCkX)).
+Then with three microbits sending messages with colour set to either `red`, `green` or `blue`.